 Rosewood Courchevel rates & how to book

-Courchevel is a seasonal destination, and the Rosewood will be open from the middle of December through early April each year.
+Courchevel is a seasonal destination, and the Rosewood is open from the middle of December through early April each year.

 I don’t want to bury the lede — Courchevel is flipping expensive, but the hotels do offer an absolutely incredible experience.
 This isn’t like paying a huge amount to be in a resort factory where you feel like you’re just a number.
 Instead, Courchevel properties charge top dollar, but also provide top notch service and inclusions.